HomeSpan/HomeSpan/docs/QRCodes.md

 HomeSpan supports pairing with QR Codes and uses "HSPN" as its default *Setup ID*.
 However, if you have more than one device that you intend on pairing with a QR Code, you'll need to enure each has a unique *Setup ID*.
 You can change the *Setup ID* on your device in one of two ways:

-* Store a new code in the device NVS by typing 'O \<code\>' into the HomeSpan [Command Line Interface](https://github.com/HomeSpan/HomeSpan/blob/master/docs/CLI.md); or
+* Store a new code in the device NVS by typing 'Q \<code\>' into the HomeSpan [Command Line Interface](https://github.com/HomeSpan/HomeSpan/blob/master/docs/CLI.md); or
 * Specify the QR *Setup ID* directly in your sketch using the method `homeSpan.setQRID(const char *ID)`.

 The order of preference is as follows:  If your sketch contains a call to `homeSpan.setQRID(const char *ID)`, the specified ID is used.
 If not, HomeSpan will instead search the NVS for a stored *Setup ID*.
 If not found, HomeSpan defaults to using "HSPN" as the *Setup ID*.